 The European Club Association (ECA) is the sole, independent body directly representing football clubs at European level.
 It replaces the G14 Group and the European Club Forum, both dissolved at the beginning of 2008.
 ECA was fully recognised by UEFA and FIFA in a formal memorandum of understanding, which was signed in January 2008.

-To our member clubs, we offer services, representation and information and to the main stakeholders, we offer the know-how and experience from the daily life of football as a sport but also as a business.
+To our member clubs, we offer services, representation and information and to the main stakeholders, we offer the know-how and experience from the daily life of club football as a sport but also as a business.

 Throughout all our activities, we aim to be constructive and challenging in order to really deliver results so we can follow our motto and lead the way for football clubs in Europe.

 - to safeguard and promote the interests of European club football in particular, and club football in general;